JontAmazon/JontAmazon.github.io/README.md

 ### About me

 My name is Jonatan, I was born in 1995 and grew up in Stockholm.
-In 2015 I moved to study at Lund University, and in 2020 I graduated with a degree in Engineering Physics.
+In 2015 I moved to study at Lund University and in the summer of 2020 I graduated with a master's degree in Engineering Physics.
+I studied German full time until March, and now want to start working.

+<!--
 Currently (summer of 2020), I'm enjoying life, getting into shape and pursuing some smaller projects while planning my future, such as where I would like to work as a graduate.

-<!--
 ### CSS - BACKGROUNDS
 ### https://www.w3schools.com/css/css_background.asp